alirezaniki/EQLoc/README.md

 An automated P-phase picking procedure and a grid-search/inversion-based method to locate (local) events.

-In the current version, the normalized data are used to enhance the phase picking procedure.
+In the current version, the normalized data and their corresponding sta/lta plot are used to enhance the phase picking procedure.

 Requirements